PPPPLI/Projet_Carbon_Emission/README.md

   - Custom activities.

 - **Graphical Comparisons**:
-  - Provide visual comparisons of CO2 emissions (e.g., between countries).
+  - Display graphical visualizations of CO2 emissions to facilitate easy comparison, such as emission differences between countries.

 ---